superluminar-io/workshop/content/02_installation/_index.md

 During the installation process, [superwerker] creates a **Route53 hosted zone** for the domain and sub-domain you configured prior starting the installation.
 Along with this hosted zone, Route53 creates a set of nameservers the be used for your domain.

 [superwerker] uses **Nested CloudFormation Stacks** to organize and bundle the included components.
-To figure out, if the needed Route53 resources have been created, check the status of the `superwerker-Root-Mail` stack in AWS CloudFormation.
+To figure out, if the needed Route53 resources have been created, check the status of the `superwerker-RootMail` stack in AWS CloudFormation.

 [Screenshot of ready Cfn Stack]